 Unable to volunteer?
 You can also support deployed U.S. troops with care packages and letters.

 Memorial Day weekend is a great time to pay respects at an official military memorial, museum or monument.
 Gather your family and friends for a trip to a local museum to learn about our military's history.
 Not sure where to go?
 The National Museum of the United States Air Force, ranked one of the top ten best military museums by USA Today, is located in Dayton, Ohio.

 Another way to participate in Memorial Day remembrance is to attend a local event.
 Many cities plan services, gatherings and parades.

 For those who have lost brave loved ones to military conflict, sharing a personal tribute can be very therapeutic.
 We recommended sharing photos, videos and memories of your fallen soldier with family and friends through personal messages, on social media or with your community.

 Looking for a way to honor your fallen hero?
-Contact us today and one of our specialists will work with you to create a memorial as unique as your soldier.
+You can start with this article about how to raise money for a military monument, or contact us today and one of our specialists will work with you to create a memorial as unique as your soldier.